1 Carat Diamond Price: Get Maximum Value

 HOW BIG IS A 1 CARAT DIAMOND?

-A 1 carat diamond is a good size that will still stand out on the finger.
-It’s large enough to get noticed, yet small enough that it won’t get in the way.
+A 1-carat diamond is a good size that stands out.
+It's large enough to get noticed, yet small enough not to get in the way.

-Here’s an illustration to show how a 1 carat diamond looks compared to other sizes:
+Here's a chart that shows how a 1-carat diamond looks compared to other sizes:

 |Round Diamond Carat Size Chart © CreditDonkey|

-And now, let’s take a look at all 1 carat diamonds of all the shapes:
+And here's a look at all 1-carat diamonds in all shapes:

 |1 Carat Diamond - Different Shapes Illustrated © CreditDonkey|

-You can see that not all 1 carat diamonds look like the same size!
+You can see that not all 1-carat diamonds look like they're the same size.
 Round and asscher cuts are notorious for looking the smallest.
 If you want to maximize size, marquise, pear, and emerald cuts often appear the largest.

-Hopefully you have an idea now of what to expect to pay for a 1-carat diamond.
-Before you start shopping, make sure you understand how diamonds are priced.
-This way, you don’t overpay for features that you cannot even see.
-Our beginner’s guide to best value explains what to look for and what you can “go cheap” on.
+Hopefully, now you have a better idea of what you can expect to pay for a 1-carat diamond.
+Before you start shopping, make sure you understand how diamonds are priced, so you don't overpay for features that you won't even be able to see.
+Our beginner's guide to best value explains what to look for and what you can "go cheap" on.